Why is it important to get a flu shot, particularly this season?

 Walgreens encourages patients to complete paperwork prior to coming to the pharmacy for an immunization to improve the patient experience and reduce time spent in the pharmacy.
 Walk-ins are accepted or patients may schedule an appointment in advance through our online scheduler.

-In an effort to help vaccinate even more people this flu season amidst the ongoing COVID-19 pandemic, we recently lowered our age requirement to age 4 in eligible states and will be hosting off-site clinics in local community centers and churches.
+In an effort to help vaccinate even more people this flu season amidst the ongoing COVID-19 pandemic, we recently lowered our age requirement to age 3 in most states and will be hosting off-site clinics in local community centers and churches.
 We continue to closely follow CDC guidance for off-site vaccination clinics, which may include mobile, curbside or drive-thru sites.
 From a marketing perspective, we’re building on last season’s Flu Fighter campaign to educate consumers on the important role flu shots play in helping to protect the health of communities.
 With the anticipated convergence of COVID-19 and flu season, our materials will have increased focus on the quality and safety measures in place at our pharmacies.

 We want our patients to know that we are there to help in any way we can and are taking the precautions necessary to keep our communities safe.
 Walgreens will continue to follow CDC guidance as they update their recommendations on when and how best to safely administer immunizations in a pharmacy setting.